marionwalton/media-and-society/definitions.md

 and how it is used in these contexts.
 This is particularly important for synthetic media and Generative AI, since LLMs often don't reveal these details at all.

 ## Queer
-{: .definition}
 The term “queer” is a reclaimed homophobic insult, which now encompasses a wide range of identities.
 Queer identities refuse heterosexuality as the standard for all sexualities. ([Barker, 2016](references.html#barker_2016))

 ## Queer theory
 Queer theory is used to challenge essentialism, break down oversimplifying **binaries**, and to question **heteronormative** identities, categories, and assumptions through the argument that gender norms are performative signifying practices.

-By showing how sexuality may be shaped by race and gender in many ways, queer theory exposes how sexual and gender identities are socially constructed. ([
+By showing how sexuality may be shaped by race and gender in many ways, queer theory exposes how sexual and gender identities are socially constructed. ([Barker, 2016](references.html#barker_2016))
-Barker, 2016](references.html#barker_2016))

 ## Reference
 A full reference is included in the [list of references](definitions.html#reference) at the end of an assignment.
 A reference provides all the information the reader would need to find and check a source you've referred to.
 A full reference also includes the author's name and the date of publication, as well as (depending on the kind of source you're citing), the publisher, place of publication and page numbers or URL of the material you're referencing.
 The in-text citation appears when you use the source in the text of the essay and in the list of references at the end of the essay.